Fellowes, William (Billy)

 Biographical Text

-Although born in Bradford, Billy Fellowes came to prominence whilst playing for Tavistock.
-He signed for Plymouth Argyle in 1929 and featured in five league matches for them until he left Home Park in 1933 to sign for Clapton Orient.
+Although born in Bradford, Billy came to prominence whilst playing for Tavistock.
+He signed for Plymouth Argyle in 1929 and featured in five league matches before leaving Home Park in 1933 to sign for Clapton Orient.

 Appearances